 When there is a "else" after two "if"s, which "if" does the "else" pair with?
 Here is CF grammar, G_3 , which isolates this problem.
 The start symbol S is the only variable.
-The symbol S is the only variable.
-The symbol S is "if(condition)", S represents "else," S represents "while(condition)" and S represents any other statement, such as an assignment statement.
+The symbol i represents "if(condition)", e represents "else," w represents "while(condition)" and a represents any other statement, such as an assignment statement.